 Today’s working environment is more mobile, flexible, and diverse than those of the past.
 Remote working and dispersed teams are the norm, so mobiles help workers to stay in touch with colleagues and clients.

 Phones seamlessly integrate with calendars, business and personal contacts, and apps suited to each business.
-Researchers have found that smartphones can add an extra 2 hours of work to each day, as wor can be done outside of the office, while commuting and from almost anywhere.
+Researchers have found that smartphones can add an extra 2 hours of work to each day, as work can be done outside of the office, while commuting and from almost anywhere.

 Mobile phones are now powerful computers that fit in our pockets, which most of us find it hard to live without.
 It will be amazing to see what they are capable of in another 40 years.
+On the other hand, modern businesses might need to hire an IT consultancy to deal with the ever-evolving mobile tech in the easiest way.

 About EC-MSP, your Cyber Essentials partner

 EC-MSP are one of the most trusted IT support providers in London.
-If you would like more help advice and support with technology for your business, contact us today to see how we can help.
+If you would like more help and support with technology for your business, contact us today to see how we can help.